PhylisJepchumba/PaswordGenerator-App/README.md

 # PaswordGenerator-App
-Password generator is a Random password generating program which generates a password mix of uppercase and lowercase letters,as well as numbers and symbols strong tp provide strong security.
+Password generator is a Random password generating program which generates a password mix of uppercase and lowercase letters,as well as numbers and symbols strong to provide strong security.